razberi-py/Multi-tool-Templates/README.md

 - Implementing actual tool functionality

 ## Note
 This is currently a UI template focusing on the visual presentation and menu structure.
-It provides a foundation for building your own multi-tool application while maintaining a organized interface.
+It provides a foundation for building your own multi-tool application while maintaining a professional and organized interface.

+## License
+This template is free to use, modify, and distribute.
+Feel free to build upon it for your own projects.